-Many people on the autism spectrum have gone through their lives searching for ways to understand themselves.
-Without a diagnosis, they often have not had a clear understanding of why they are having the difficulties they are.
+Most people they often have not had a clear understanding of why they are having the difficulties they are.
 Others around them are also frustrated and may ask themselves what is happening to me, the person I love, or the person I work with?
 Why is it so hard to have relationships with one other?

 After we gain an understanding of your neurological strengths and differences we can start to create strategies to make your environment and relationships work better for everyone.
 People tend to like themselves better when they understand what's happening, so you may experience a better sense of self and self-worth.
 You will also be in a position to develop strategies for sensory accommodations, and ways to organize yourself and manage your time.